More of the Same: Persistent Representational Harms Under Increased Representation: Methodology

 \subsection{Generating Inferred Gender Generations for Analysis}

-We generate 100 generations per occupation, prompt, and gender.
-To ensure we can generate 100 generations per gender for each occupation and prompt pair, we only consider occupations for which both inferred men and women comprise at least 10\% of generations.
-A smaller criterion (i.e. 1\%) would be computationally more expensive and result in 10x more generations needed.
-From there, we continue generating until we have 100 generations of inferred men and 100 generations of inferred women for each occupation and prompt pair.
-We repeat this process for all occupations that qualify (i.e. have at least 10\% inferred men and women).
+We generate $100$ generations per occupation, prompt, and gender.
+To ensure we can generate $100$ generations per gender for each occupation and prompt pair, we only consider occupations for which both associated men and women comprise at least $10$\% of generations.
+A smaller criterion (i.e., $1$\%) would be computationally more expensive and result in $10$x more generations needed.
+From there, we continue generating until we have $100$ generations of associated men and $100$ generations of associated women for each occupation and prompt pair.
+We repeat this process for all occupations that qualify (i.e. have at least $10$\% associated men and women).
 This process is detailed in \Cref{alg:gen-inferred-gender}.